lugocorp/sequence/README.md

 - [ ] Add the assassination event
 - [ ] Add the recruitment event
 - [ ] Add the merchant event
-- [ ] Code the basic event progression algorithm
+- [ ] Code the event progression algorithm
-- [ ] Implement a lose state
 - [ ] Create a game data compiler that checks the data folder for illegal values
 - [ ] Add views for loading, instructions, credits, and game start